AI Features Guide

 - • Marks tasks complete as work progresses

-- • Adds implementation notes to AI context (libraries used, gotchas)
+- • Saves context atoms with implementation notes (libraries used, gotchas)

-- • Reads GPT's implementation notes from AI context
+- • Reads GPT's implementation notes from context atoms

 - • Reviews code for webhook signature verification